atsfr-tibco-devhub/TIBCO-Platform-Workshop/content/tibco-platform-workbook.md

 ![](/images/wAm_Image_57.gif)

-4. After a few minutes you will see a pop-up dialog message declaring ?File built successfully?.
+4. After a few minutes you will see a pop-up dialog message declaring 'File built successfully'.

 ![](/images/UOg_Image_58.png)